Social Services Does Not Exist

 - Forget the babysitter.
 The Bad Parent Hunter once exposed them while they gave him a tube of acid to play instead of helping with homework like he asked.
 The Irony was that they said they had no time to help like, as they admitted, good parents would because they were watching The Bad Parent Hunter.
 And they only realized they were the bad parents of the show when Crickey (the host) caught them.
 Until then they just assumed Crickey was hunting the parents of some kid who looked like Timmy.
 Social Services never stepped in and there was even a video game version of that episode where one could play as Crickey beating Timmy's parents.

 - Goof Troop usually plays this straight.
 While Pete isn't always abusive, and is often only subtly, PJ shows consistent behavioral signs.
-Considering that Pete has mistreated PJ in public before (on multiple occasions), and has admitted as much in such places as a courtroom and a hospital, you'd think someone would notice, especially the instances of Financial Abuse, which are usually quite blatant.
+Considering that Pete has mistreated PJ in public before on multiple occasions, and has admitted as much in such places as a courtroom and a hospital, you'd think someone would notice, especially the instances of Financial Abuse, which usually manifests in blatantly exploiting his labor, often to the detriment of his health.
 Once, two contest judges did notice Pete was doing something wrong and they didn't do anything about it.
-The Department of Child Disservices appears instead in one episode where Max had to live with the Pete family for a short period of time, after his principal deemed that life with Goofy is too unstable.
+In another episode, PJ showed that he would be happy if someone came and rescued him by both counting down the days until he could leave home and (vainly) crying for help.
+The Department of Child Disservices appears instead in one episode where Max has to live with the Pete family for a short period of time, after his principal deems that life with Goofy is too unstable.